pcgversion/react-native-signature-canvas/README.md

 ## Example inside ScrollView

-When using `react-native-signature-canvas` inside a ScrollView, you will only get a point on the canvas and the ScrollView will handle the gesture making it unused for the canvas.
+When using `react-native-signature-canvas-optimized` inside a ScrollView, you will only get a point on the canvas and the ScrollView will handle the gesture making it unused for the canvas.
 The work around is to use the `scrollEnabled` prop of `ScrollView`.
 Here an example:

 ```
 import React, {useState} from 'react';
 import {ScrollView, View} from 'react-native';
-import Signature from 'react-native-signature-canvas';
+import Signature from 'react-native-signature-canvas-optimized';

 const SignInScroll = () => {
   const [scrollEnabled, setScrollEnabled] = useState(true);